-Old Austerlitz is a living history museum of historic homes and buildings from the 18th and 19th centuries in the beautiful Green River Valley of Columbia County.
+Old Austerlitz is a museum of historic homes and buildings from the 18th and 19th centuries in the beautiful Green River Valley of Columbia County, NY.
 There are period rooms, exhibits, an art gallery, shop and spectacular grounds to explore.
 It is also a showcase for contemporary art, craft, and music.

 The original Austerlitz School House dates from 1814 and remained the last one-room schoolhouse in the district, closing in 1955.
 The school was actually moved a number of yards south to its present location in the 1890’s to make room for a private horse trotting track!